top of page

 3. Taste: take a small sip and let the flavors dance roll across your palate.
 Pay attention to the taste, texture, and finish of the wine.

-Your senses will mature as you sample more and more wines, and you will be able to pull out some of the more elusive smells and flavors as your tastes develop.
+Your senses will mature as you sample more wines, and you will be able to pull out some of the more elusive smells and flavors as your tastes develop.

 It’s a good idea to take notes and there are apps that can assist in your research and tracking what you have sampled.
 I use the Vivino app.
 You can sign up to receive free shipping off your orders, paying only $4.99 a month.